knative/docs/docs/install/operator/configuring-serving-cr.md

 If the field `spec.version` is not specified, Knative Operator will install Knative Serving of the latest version available in the operator.
 If users specify an invalid or unavailable version, Knative Operator will do nothing.
-Knative Operator does not bundle Knative components with the version, 2 Minor versions or more earlier than the current operator version.
+Knative Operator always includes 3 minor releases.
 For example, if the version of Knative operator is 0.16.x, the earliest version of Knative Serving is 0.14.0, as available in this operator.

 ## Serving Configuration by ConfigMap